-The project became one of the first projects of the cultural centre DOM Master Klass.
-When realizing that the language is an essential part of culture and only studying the culture thoroughly, knowing and understanding the people's mentality, one can truly master the language, Oxford Klass School of English, which is part of the cultural centre, started this musical project.
-Its purpose was to become acquainted with the British musical heritage, which is a great cultural stratum and property of humanity, but, unfortunately, little known to the Ukrainian listeners and admirers of classical music.
+The project became one of the first ones of the cultural centre DOM Master Klass.
+When realizing that the language is an essential part of culture and only studying the culture thoroughly, knowing and understanding the people's mentality, one can truly master the language.
+Oxford Klass School of English, which is the part of the cultural centre, started this musical project.
+Its purpose was to become framilier with the British musical heritage, which is a great cultural stratum and property of humanity, but, unfortunately, little known to the Ukrainian listeners and admirers of classical music.

 Frank McGovern, a British Professor, Doctor of Philosophy and graduate of Oxford University, as well as a co-founder of Oxford Klass School of English, was the ideological inspirer of the concert cycle.

-The chamber orchestra "Collegium Kyiv" (conductor Paul Henry) was created during the existence of the music cycle.
+The chamber orchestra "Collegium Kyiv" (conductor Paul Henry) was created as a result of this project.
 Many famous musicians performed on the stage of DIM Master Klass.
 Virtually every concert featured such unique pieces of music and was a real premiere in Ukraine.

-Among the most significant events that have become a truly surprising miracle are the following:
+Among the most significant events that have become a truly surprising are the following:

 The Britten's concert entitled "Young Person's Guide to the Orchestra" with open rehearsals for both adults and children.
 It was one of the greatest examples of educational music and one of the classic introductions of young people to the orchestra's essence;

 The first concert-promenade in Ukraine.
 It was Henry Wood's concert just like in the British Albert Hall;